ring-lang/ring/marketing/pwct/README.md

 # The Second Generation

-The second generation (PWCT 2.0) is under development using the Ring programming language
+The second generation (PWCT 2.0) is developed using the Ring programming language

 Our goal is to provide a more powerful version of the software that satisfy two conditions